hfinkel/lfort/docs/PCHInternals.rst

   an ID number, which AST file actually contains the entity.

 Name lookup
-  When writing a chained precompiled header, Clang attempts to write only information that has changed from the precompiled header on which it is based.
+  When writing a chained precompiled header, LFort attempts to write only information that has changed from the precompiled header on which it is based.
 This changes the lookup algorithm for the various tables, such as the :ref:`identifier table <pchinternals-ident-table>`: the search starts at the